 The Role of Locks and Concurrency Control

-Concurrency control mechanisms make sure multiple transactions can run simultaneously without compromising each other’s integrity.
+Concurrency control mechanisms see to it that multiple transactions can run simultaneously without compromising each other’s integrity.
 Two primary approaches are:

 - Pessimistic Locking – Acquires locks before accessing data, preventing other transactions from modifying the same rows.
 This eliminates conflicts but may lead to deadlocks or reduced throughput.